Emulator Issues #4564

 I always thought Speedup Disc Transfer Rate was supposed to do that but I'm wrong since it doesn't change anything for backup discs =/

 Anyway, thanks for explaining disc seek time stuff

-#22 Updated by JosJuice almost 4 years ago
+#22 Updated by JosJuice over 4 years ago

 Speed Up Disc Transfer Rate will actually do the opposite of that.
 It will change our model of the Wii drive so that all reads complete immediately, which means that your disc drive will need to be almost infinitely fast to keep up.
 Replacing SUDTR with a more flexible setting is what I'm going to be working on after PR 2149, so I hope that this issue will be fixed then.
 More accurate seek time prediction is also something that I would like to have in Dolphin, but I don't think that that would fix the stuttering completely, because most PC drives don't have the exact same access times as Wii drives, and access times can be a bit random too.